Telephone Number TotalsAll Classroom Lessons

 by Bonnie Tank and Lynne Zolli

 Children are surrounded by things containing numbers — license plates, addresses, room numbers, shoe sizes, signs, even telephone numbers.
 One way that students can develop number sense is to think about the numbers they encounter in the everyday world.
 This lesson by Bonnie Tank and Lynne Zolli provides a playful experience with numbers that are personally connected to each student — the digits in his or her telephone number.
-The lesson will be included in Bonnie and Lynne’s forthcoming book on addition and subtraction, which will be part of the Teaching Arithmetic series to be published by Math Solutions Publications in fall 2001.
+The lesson is included in Bonnie and Lynne’s book on addition and subtraction, which is be part of the Teaching Arithmetic series published by Math Solutions Publications.

 “How many digits are in your phone number?”
 Lynne asked the class.